 Project Description Form

 Submit your completed Project Description Form on the deadline date.
 The information in your project description should be concise and clear, and should address each of the prompts listed.
-You may access an MSWord form template here.
+You may access the Nord Application Template using this link.

 The review committee will read applications as anonymous submissions.
 Please do not put your name anywhere in the text of your project description.
 You may include other details, such as your department and course titles.
 If you have questions about how to ensure anonymity, please contact our office.

-While each proposal will be different, each applicant must address the following four areas, using the form:
+While each proposal will be different, each applicant must address the following five areas, using the form:

 - Project Nature and Goals: How will your project produce deeper student learning through more impactful teaching?
+Clearly identify your project objectives (i.e., the items that you will measure to document project success).
 What scholarship about teaching and learning does your project engage with?
 What experiential or service learning opportunities may be possible through your project?
 What campus resources might you engage to accomplish your goals (e.g., [U]Tech, KSL)?
 How does your project align with the University priorities of: 1) elevating academic excellence, 2) expanding research enterprise, or 3) enhancing community engagement and impact?
 If your proposal aligns more closely with departmental learning outcomes, provide specific details about those outcomes and how your project will help accomplish those goals.

 - Professional Impact: What is the relationship between your project and your teaching and research responsibilities at CWRU?
 Will your project have short-term or long-term impact on teaching and learning?
 How do you plan to maximize the number of students that may benefit from involvement in this project?

 - Evidence of Student Learning: What evidence will you seek to collect and analyze to determine how well or to what extent project goals were achieved?
-How will you measure evidence of student learning and/or teacher change?
+Clearly reiterate your project objectives and provide specific assessments you plan to use for each objective to document project success.
+How will you measure evidence of student learning?
 Be sure to incorporate measurement tools beyond student perception surveys.

-- Additional Letters of Support (as needed): Letters of support are requested, as appropriate, from university resources.
-These types of letters are necessary to acknowledge collaborative support of your proposal from other units within the university.
-For example, if you are planning a new interdisciplinary project, you will need to include a letter from the other department(s) involved, demonstrating support for your proposal.
+Documentation of support is requested, as appropriate, from university resources.
+These types of email correspondence or more formal letters are necessary to acknowledge collaborative support of your proposal from other units within the university.
+For example, if you are planning a new interdisciplinary project, you will need to include communication from the other department(s) involved, demonstrating support for your proposal.

 PUBLIC DISCLOSURE REQUIREMENTS